Anyolite/anyolite/README.md

 * Warning message when a reference table with values is reset
 * Added pedantic setting for reference table (default)
+* More reliable internal checks for union arguments

 #### Usability